duckdb/duckdb-web/docs/sql/functions/timestamptz.md

 title: Timestamp with Time Zone Functions
 ---

-This section describes functions and operators for examining and manipulating `TIMESTAMP WITH TIME ZONE` values.
+This section describes functions and operators for examining and manipulating `TIMESTAMP WITH TIME ZONE` (or `TIMESTAMPTZ`) values.

 Despite the name, these values do not store a time zone - just an instant like `TIMESTAMP`.
 Instead, they request that the instant be binned and formatted using the current time zone.